-- Raising awareness on how equity release might be an excellent choice after you reach retirement.
+- Raising awareness on how equity release might be an excellent choice after you retire.

-- Representing more than 200 member companies and over 1,000 persons subscribing to the equity release products, financial advisors, lenders and even surveyors and their representatives.
+- Representing more than 200 member companies and over 1,000 persons subscribing to the equity release products, financial advisers, lenders, and even surveyors and their representatives.

-Spending time on working out your finances and retirement plan can be quite draining.
-Fortunately, there is the Equity Release Council who is there to protect you, should you take the route to release equity from your home.
+Spending time working out your finances and retirement plan can be quite draining.
+Fortunately, the Equity Release Council is there to protect you, should you choose to release equity from your home.

-The council will help secure you and your heirs from spending too much money on interest and losing unnecessary cash.
+The council will help prevent you and your heirs from spending too much money on interest and losing unnecessary cash.

-It is vital to use a regulated and top equity release provider, and also be aware of the equity release providers to avoid, in order to release equity in a safe, and life-changing way.
+It is vital in Oct 2021 to use a regulated and top equity release provider, and also be aware of the equity release providers to avoid, in order to release equity in a safe, and life-changing way.

 You can get in touch with your financial adviser today to start your equity release journey.